EliahKagan/setup-cgit/README.md

 by a domain name, hostname, or IP address through which the HTTP server on this system may be accessed.

+Backing up the existing `/etc/cgitrc` first would be a good idea.

 Syntax highlighting is provided by pygments.
 The `python3-pygments` packages should be installed.
 I've used pygments instead of highlight because pygments works out of the box with files that have no suffix and whose language must